 Forward Sealing Design

 Just like the Intertap and its predecessors, the NUKATAP shuts off the flow at the front of the tap which in turn keeps wild yeast and bacteria out of the interior of the tap body.
-Put end to substandard beer and only use the all-new NUKATAP
+Put end to substandard beverage and only use the all-new NUKATAP

 What does Rear Sealing Design Mean?